 Spanish Class (Competent Climber/Rescuer) 3 Days $1690

-The Competent Climber/Rescuer course is an intensive 3 day course designed for experienced climbers and In-House Instructor candidates.
+The Competent Climber/Rescuer course is a 3 day course designed for experienced climbers and In-House Instructor candidates.
 Many contractors and tower owners are requiring their sub-contractors to have at least one Certified Competent Climber and Rescuer on the job.
 This course teaches more advanced rescue techniques, self-rescue and rope access skills, rescue planning and response as well as victim evaluation and advanced first aid during rescue/suspension.
 The course prerequisites are passing and earning the Authorized Climber/Rescuer (2 Day Class) Certification portion of our training and having at least 90 days of actual tower climbing experience.
 This Comtrain course meets the Criteria for Accepted Practices in Safety, Health, and Environmental Training ASSE/ANSI Z490.1, the NATE CTS and ASSE/ANSI Z359.2.
 This course meets the minimum requirements for a Comprehensive Managed Fall Protection Program, found in the ASSE/ANSI Z359 Fall Protection Code.